-- Preview Email Newsletter

 *

 What is new, Sher posits, is the crumbling of respect for truth in our everyday lives.
 It's beyond the scope of the political arena or any one catastrophic event.
 Nor is it limited to a specific society or ideology.
-Divisive questions on topics like the future of our earth, the validity of scientific inquiry or the most effective means of government more PR
+Divisive questions on topics like the future of our earth, the validity of scientific inquiry or the most effective means of government are now frequently answered based on the dominant more PR

 What's Happening at WKU (10)